djalilhebal/daffy-darja/README.md

 # Daffy Darja
-What's the weirdest Wilaya's way of talking? *[DRAFT] [JOKE] [MEMOIR PARODY] [Learning UML, Promises, Vue, Vuetify, and maybe RESTful API]*
+What's the weirdest Wilaya's way of talking? *[DRAFT] [MEMOIR PARODY] [for learning purposes]*

-I really don't know what the hell I'm doing.
+(I really don't know what the hell I'm doing.
 This shit doesn't sound very boring/serious/academic.
-I must be doing it wrong OvO
+I must be doing it wrong OvO)

 <br>